shreya8040/shreya8040/README.md

 ## Hi there 👋 I'm Shreya

-Discovering and learning more about my twin passions: Art and tech - both on their own plus all the interdisciplinary/children fields!
+I'm on a forever quest of discovering and learning more about my twin passions: art and tech - both on their own plus all the interdisciplinary/children fields!
 I wrote a review paper about them too : https://zenodo.org/records/17606681

 My (very basic) portfolio: portfolio.withshreya.tech